How to Use Public Wi-Fi Securely

 Update Your Security Software

-In addition to keeping your operating system up to date, ensure your antivirus and anti-malware software are also current.
+In addition to keeping your operating system up to date, ensure your antivirus and anti-malware software are up to date as well.

 Log Out of Accounts and Forget the Network